b73tt/ProjectPatterns/README.md

 If your cutting mat is a different size to mine, you'll need to specify its dimensions in the .config/ProjectPatterns.toml file.

 Press "q" to quit.

+## Actually using this as someone other than me

+If you're not running NixOS, replace the first 2 lines of project.py with ```#!/usr/bin/env python3``` and make sure you have the packages in line 2 installed